Tennessee Court Records

 What information is required to obtain Tennessee Traffic Court Records?

-Traffic court records may be available online, on each county court's website, or on third-party websites.
+Traffic court records may be available online, on each county court's website, or third-party websites.
 In all jurisdictions, the public may gain access to physical court records by approaching the custodian of all such records, the court clerk's office.
 To view or obtain physical traffic court records from any court, the applicant may visit the court clerk's office where the case was filed and the records were created.
 The applicant may be able to look through the records free of charge if they do not request a copy.
 Copying of court records attracts fees.

 How Do I Find Tennessee Traffic Court Records?

-Any person interested in obtaining traffic court records must provide necessary information, such as the first and last name of the person whose traffic court records are requested.
+Any person interested in obtaining traffic court records must provide the necessary information, such as the first and last name of the person whose traffic court records are requested.
 Depending on the type of record required, whether an abbreviated or a complete abstract, the interested person may be required to provide valid identification to verify their identity.
 If and where applicable, payment of court fees is also a prerequisite for obtaining court records in Tennessee.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

 - The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 Are all Traffic Violations Handled the Same Way in Tennessee?